faph/MRU/README.md

 ~/Documents/Intro.pdf
 ```

-By default, `MRU` remembers up to 20 paths.
+By default, the MRU module remembers up to 20 paths.
 Change this like this:

 ```python
 >>> history = MRU(app='Economy App', org='Balliol College', maxlen=10)